locationtech/geomesa/docs/user/accumulo/configuration.rst

 * ``zookeeper`` (default) - uses a distributed lock that works across JVMs.
 * ``local`` - uses an in-memory lock that works within a single JVM.
-* ``none`` - does not use any outside locking.
+* ``none`` - does not use any external locking.
 Generally this is safe when using tables backed by HDFS.

 The synchronization level may be adjusted depending on the architecture being used - for example, if tables are created by a single-thread, then a system may safely disable synchronization.